-- By carrying out a relevant project as part of their Master's thesis, graduates have gained in-depth practical experience in the planning and independent implementation of research projects using scientific theories and methods.
+- By carrying out a relevant project as part of their master's thesis, graduates have gained in-depth practical experience in the planning and independent implementation of research projects using scientific theories and methods.

 Qualification for qualified employment

-- For work in the context of education system development and quality monitoring, they have acquired occupation-specific skills in the observation, assessment and improvement of teaching quality through modules 9 and 10 (Quality Development I and II) and gained competencies in change management.
-They have expanded the understanding of their role as teachers, to be facilitators and guides for learning.
+- For work in the context of educational system development and quality monitoring, modules 9 and 10 (Quality Development I and II) have provided occupation-specific skills in the observation, assessment and improvement of teaching quality, and they have gained competencies in change management.
+They have expanded the understanding of their role as teachers to include being facilitators and learning guides.

-- Through international experience and intercultural exchange, gained, for example, during their study stays in Germany, graduates have optimised the organisation of their studying and learning.
+- Through international experience and intercultural exchange gained, for example, during their study stays in Germany, graduates have optimised the organisation of their studying and learning.

 Social commitment and responsibility